declick/declick/README.md

 ### 👨‍🎓 About

-I learned the Web and the Backend, I try to touch everything.
-I prefer the web for now.<br>
+I learned the Web and the Backend, I try to touch everything.<br>
 Read more about me [My Portfolio](https://declick.github.io/Portfolio/).

 ### <img src="https://emojis.slackmojis.com/emojis/images/1588315024/8823/hyperkitty.gif?1588315024" width="30" /> Connect with me